← Back to research

 • Open exploration — Tackles the MAKER benchmark problem (20-disc Hanoi towers) that defeats other approaches[8]

-• Built on proven foundation — Beads already has tens of thousands of users
+• Built on proven foundation — Beads has 24K+ GitHub stars and an active ecosystem[7]

 Cautions